ukf/ukf-meta/mdx/uk/README.md

 * the production aggregate no longer implements the "key use" fixup required for pre-1.3.1 Shibboleth SPs.
 This adds the `use="signing"` XML attribute to `<KeyDescriptor>` elements present in IdP metadata without a `use` attribute.
 It is not needed for later releases of the Shibboleth SP.
 (2017-02-10)
+* The production aggregate normalises the `xenc` namespace to not use a prefix, as it is not very commonly used.
+(2017-02-13)